 We currently have no products approved for sale, and we may never obtain regulatory approval to commercialize any of our current or future clinical assets.
-The research, testing, manufacturing, safety surveillance, efficacy, quality control, recordkeeping, labeling, packaging, storage, approval, sale, marketing, distribution, import, export, and reporting of safety and other post-market information related to our drug products are subject to extensive regulations by the FDA and other regulatory authorities in the U.S. and in foreign countries, and such regulatory filing from the FDA.
+The research, testing, manufacturing, safety surveillance, efficacy, quality control, recordkeeping, labeling, packaging, storage, approval, sale, marketing, distribution, import, export, and reporting of safety and other post-market information related to our drug products are subject to extensive regulation by the FDA and other regulatory authorities in the U.S. and in foreign countries, and such regulations differ from country to country.
+We are not permitted to market any of our current clinical assets in the U.S. until we receive approval of an NDA, Biologics License Application (a "BLA"), or other applicable regulatory filing from the FDA.
 We are also not permitted to market any of our current clinical assets in any foreign countries until we or our partners receive the requisite approval from the applicable regulatory authorities of such countries.
 To gain approval to market a new drug such as AZD1656 and AZD5904, the FDA and/or foreign regulatory authorities must receive, among other things, preclinical and clinical data that adequately demonstrate the safety, purity, potency, efficacy, and compliant manufacturing of the drug product for the intended indication applied for in a NDA, BLA, or other applicable regulatory filing.
-The development approval on ew drug products involves a long, expensive, and uncertain process, and delay or failure can occur at any stage.
+The development and approval of new drug products involves a long, expensive, and uncertain process, and delay or failure can occur at any stage.
 A number of companies in the pharmaceutical and biopharmaceutical industry have suffered significant setbacks in nonclinical development, clinical trials, including in Phase III clinical development, even after promising results in earlier preclinical studies or clinical trials.
-These setbacks have been caused by, among other things, findings made while clinical trials were underway and safety or efficacy observations made in clinical trials, including prevals on ensure that later clinical trials will be successful.
-The results of clinical trials have or our partners may conduct.
+These setbacks have been caused by, among other things, findings made while clinical trials were underway and safety or efficacy observations made in clinical trials of clinical trials by other parties may not